-Robert Holder is a three-time recipient of an IETF scholarship.
-He received scholarships in the fall of 2017, the fall of 2018 and the spring of 2020.
+Robert Holder is a four-time recipient of an IETF scholarship.
+He received scholarships in the fall of 2017 and 2018, and the spring of 2020 and 2021.

 He was diagnosed with essential tremor at age 14 and said he doesn’t remember a time when his hands did not noticeably shake.
 He struggles to open packets, eat with a spoon, peel shrimp, button clothes, brush his teeth and insert his contacts.
 But he refuses to let his ET keep him from doing what he loves to do.